ramp4-pcar4/story-ramp/README.md

 This project is an implementation of [RAMP2 FGP Visualiser](https://github.com/fgpv-vpgf/fgpv-vpgf), [Highcharts](https://www.highcharts.com/), and a number of other libraries, with the goal to provide a standards and guidelines compliant alternative to ArcGIS StoryMap, suitable for use in the Government of Canada's web presence.

+## Usage

+To use the Storylines plugin in your Vue project, follow these steps:

+TODO

 ## Project setup

 ```